Identified Gaps in Competence, Performance or Patient Outcomes

 To comply with more intense public scrutiny of CME and in compliance with the ACCME’s Content Validity Value Statements, ASSH has developed a Policy on Content Validation.
 A reviewer may assess your PowerPoint slides and handout materials for three metrics: (1) fair balance, (2) the scientific objectivity of studies mentioned in the materials or used as the basis for content, and (3) appropriateness of patient care recommendations made to learners.
 If there are concerns identified by the reviewer, you will be contacted with these concerns for potential revisions.
-Therefore, please note that your slides and handouts will be due to ASSH NO LATER THAN August 29, 2014 to allow for content review and preparation of handouts.
-Once slides are approved, there should not be major changes in their content as they will be printed in handout materials.
+Therefore, please note that your slides and handouts will be due to ASSH 3 weeks prior to the start of the meeting to allow for content review and preparation of handouts.
+Once slides are approved, there should not be major changes in their content as they will be included in handout materials.

 Compliance with HIPAA Regulations